ronaldxhuang/Covid-19-Data-Processing/README.md

 The user is able to select any state or region listed in the dropdown menu of the program.
 So far, two graphs have been displayed: Total Cases and Total Deaths by state.

+# To Do List
-In the near future, ICU bed capacity will be included in the program.
+- ICU bed capacity by county/state
+- Prediction model graphs by county/state